MizuchiLabs/mantrae/README.md

 providers:
   http:
-    endpoint: "<endpoint where traefik-web is running>"
+    endpoint: "<endpoint where mantrae is running>"
 ```

 ## Contributing